henrychris/roadmap-expense-api/README.md

 # Expense API

 A simple REST API for tracking expenses.
 Built with NestJs, TypeORM and Node.
+The database used is Postgres.
+Ensure you specify a Postgres connection in the env file.

 ## Project setup